 When it comes to great design, it’s all about what’s on the surface.
 From glossy countertops to cozy fireplaces, inspired surroundings start with the right textures.Take inspiration from these unique, well-designed homes with luxurious living rooms, cozy bedrooms, and warm hearth fireplaces and see where it might take you next.

+This article was published on October 30, 2020 and has been updated on September 28, 2021.
 This article was originally published on Sotheby’s International Realty’s Extraordinary Living Blog, and has been adapted for Sotheby’s International Realty Canada’s Insight Blog.